 The perfect merger between VR and Exos

 Another aspect of gaming exoskeletons is that they are at the intersection point between the fields of virtual reality and exoskeleton technology.
 Many medical rehabilitation exoskeletons now use VR, but the VR is a second fiddle to the rehabilitation program.
 On the other end of the spectrum, most VR is open sourced and the next two years is projected to see an explosion of applications.
 By providing developer kits, the VR companies want to get as many developers involved in a short amount of time.
 There are now game developers looking for exoskeleton devices to further immerse players in the gaming experience and exoskeleton developers learning about gaming to provide a more immersive experience for their users.
 It is only a matter of time before these two fields meet and collaborate.
+If you wanted a system that can handle VR games you’ll want the best laptop for gaming.
+There is currently a lot of support with Nvidia’s GTX 10 series GPUs for VR applications which are featured in Razor laptops.

 More than meets the eye?